-Zines are a way of individuals or small groups sharing their particular interests or obsessions.
-Created as a response to mainstream publishing, the zine is an opportunity for self-expression, especially for alternative ideas and lifestyles.
+Zines are a way individuals or small groups can share their particular interests or obsessions.
+Created against the flow of mainstream publishing, the zine is an opportunity for self-expression, especially for alternative ideas and lifestyles.

 In the past, content included subcultural fashion and music, political ideas or club football news.
 The term fanzine (sometimes used) originally combined the concepts of fan club and magazine.